CodvaTech-Labs/terraform-course/terraform_05_s3_static_website_update/readme.md

 - `dynamodb_table`: (Optional) If you want to enable state locking, provide the name of a DynamoDB table to be used for locking.
 Replace `"tf-lock-state"` with your desired table name.

-- `variables.tf`: Update variables.tf file Replace `"ctl-static-website-devops"`  and `"logs-ctl-static-website-devops"` with actual bucket name which for static website and log file bucket
+- `variables.tf`: Update variables.tf file Replace `"ctl-static-website-devops"`  and `"logs-ctl-static-website-devops"` with actual bucket name which used for static website and log file bucket.
+(Note - We required two buckets , one for actual code and another for logs.
+Also don't create bucket manually as terraform code will create bucket)

 - `website-bucket.tf`: Update bucket name and S3 Resource ARN